Clair Linzey

-Clair Linzey is a British theologian, ethicist and writer.
-She is the Frances Power Cobbe Professor of Animal Theology at the Graduate Theological Foundation, Deputy Director of the Oxford Centre for Animal Ethics and the director of their annual summer school.
-Linzey is also co-editor of the Palgrave Macmillan Animal Ethics Series and the Journal of Animal Ethics.
-She specialises in animal theology, animal ethics, environmental ethics, systematic theology, feminist theology and Christian moral thought.
+Clair Susan Linzey is a British theologian, ethicist, editor, and writer.
+She is the Frances Power Cobbe Professor of Animal Theology at the Graduate Theological Foundation and Deputy Director of the Oxford Centre for Animal Ethics.
+Linzey's research centres on animal theology and ethics, environmental ethics, systematic and feminist theology, and Christian ethics.
+She is also co-editor of the Journal of Animal Ethics and the Palgrave Macmillan Animal Ethics Series.

 Early life and education

-Linzey is the daughter of the theologian Andrew Linzey.
-In 2004, she received a Master of Arts in Theological Studies from the University of St Andrews, Scotland, where she received several prizes.
+Clair Susan Linzey is the daughter of the theologian Andrew Linzey.
+In 2004, she received an undergraduate Master of Arts in Theological Studies from the University of St Andrews, Scotland, where she received several prizes.
 Linzey received two scholarships to study for a Master of Theological Studies at Harvard Divinity School, graduating in 2008.
-She received her doctorate on the ecological theology of Leonardo Boff, with a particular focus on its relation to animals, also from St Andrews.
+She received her Doctor of Philosophy on the ecological theology of Leonardo Boff, with a particular focus on its relation to animals, also from St Andrews.

+Career

+Linzey is the Frances Power Cobbe Professor of Animal Theology at the Graduate Theological Foundation, Deputy Director of the Oxford Centre for Animal Ethics and the director of their annual summer school, as well as a Research Fellow in Animal Ethics at Wycliffe Hall, Oxford.
+She is also co-editor, with her father, of the Palgrave Macmillan Animal Ethics Series and the Journal of Animal Ethics.
+Linzey specialises in animal theology and ethics, environmental ethics, systematic and feminist theology, and Christian ethics.